Kong/docs.konghq.com/app/enterprise/1.3-x/db-encryption.md

 For all other nodes, the generated key will be automatically distributed within a few seconds.

-Note that encryption keys are held _only_ in memory, and will not persist past a restart of the Kong process (e.g., running `kong restart`).
-Because of this, you must export the keyring following it's initialization, or any sensitive fields written with the keyring will not be recoverable if all Kong nodes in a cluster restart simultaneously.
-Key material _will_ persist after a soft reload of Kong (e.g., `kong reload`).
+Note that encryption keys are held _only_ in memory, and do not persist past a restart of the Kong process (e.g., running `kong restart`).
+Because of this limitation, you must export the keyring following its initialization.
+Otherwise, if all Kong nodes in a cluster restart simultaneously, any sensitive fields written with the keyring become unrecoverable.
+Key material still persists after a soft reload of Kong (i.e., `kong reload`).

 ### Verify the Cluster Keyring